xkunwu/xkunwu.github.io/research/14SymmEdit/14SymmEdit.md

 This is basically the essence of all classic and modern numerical optimization techniques that try to **reduce the computation cost through factorization**.

 ## Subspace method based pipeline
-If you follow the discussion to here, then you might already figured out how should our pipeline looks like:
+If you follow the discussion to here, then you might already figure out how should our pipeline looks like:

 1. Generate a sparse set of symmetric sampled points on the surface,
 1. Construct a basis on those samples,
-1. Formulate a optimization objective given deformation constraints,
+1. Formulate an optimization objective given deformation constraints,
 1. Throw your favorite solver onto that objective,
 1. Lifting the displacements throughout the entire surface.

 <figure>
     <img src="/research/14SymmEdit/subspace.jpg">
-    <figcaption>Fig~8: Subspace method - computation is limited on a small subset of points, and each of them  is associated with a compact support weighting function.</figcaption>
+    <figcaption>Fig~8: Subspace method - computation is limited to a small subset of points, and each of them  is associated with a compact support weighting function.</figcaption>
 </figure>

 Anyway, there are some details worth to see in the following discussions.